NITHISH74/Experiment--05-4X4-keypad-interface-with-LPC2148/README.md

 2. Next, the dialog Select Device for Target opens.
 #### Figure -01 Target selection.
  ![image](https://user-images.githubusercontent.com/36288975/198944870-21526748-6345-436d-89c5-07b3902775b0.png)
 Select the device database.
 Default is Software Packs.
 You can have various local device databases, which show up in the drop-down box.
-For legacy devices (Arm7, Arm9), use the Legacy Device Database [no RTE]
+For legacy devices (Arm7, Arm9), use the Legacy Device Database.
 3. Select the device for your application.
 This selection defines essential tool settings such as compiler controls, the memory layout for the linker, and the Flash programming algorithms.
 4. Click OK.
 5. Click on the new file option and save the file using save option with .C extension